Green Screen Lighting Challenges, a look at different equipment options.

 Whether it’s flash heads or strobes, they all share a similar probem: as soon as you have a flash of light instead of a continuous ight, it’s tough to judge shadows — and requires lots of on site testing.

-, every video or advice column you ever read says the same thing.
+When lighting green screen, every video or advice column you ever read says the same thing.
 Use THREE lights!
 Two forward lights and one background light!
 Have the subject at least 8 FEET off the background!
 Remember, SPACE, SPACE, SPACE!”

 Well, that’s all fine and dandy — and, of course, correct.
 But what about at an event environment